aj-hoang/restful-app-python/README.md

 ## Running tests
 Once a poetry shell is active, run `pytest` which will run the tests under the tests directory

+## Pre-commit hooks
+This repo uses pre-commit hooks to execute `black` and `flake8` to auto-format python code